 Address: Burgpl.
 30, 40213 Düsseldorf, Germany

-For the museum, these objects are constantly kept in control check to ensure that in preserving Cologne’s history of maritime (which of course stands for varying reasons), they are also maintained properly so that they appear as they used to be in the time of their prevalence.
+For the museum, these objects are constantly monitored to ensure that in preserving Cologne’s history of maritime (which, of course, stands for varying reasons), they are also maintained properly so that they appear as they used to be in the time of their prevalence.
 The museum welcomes a whooping sum of visitors to it annually.

 These visitors come in for varying purposes: some for recreation of times, others to aid their research on courses relating to maritime.
-Good enough, the museum staff is always on the go on educating visitors on the working principles of some of the ships and other basic knowledge that may be required for the given field of research.
+Good enough, the museum staff is always on the go to educate visitors on the working principles of some of the ships and other basic knowledge that may be required for the given field of research.

 See Related: Best Breweries in Düsseldorf